 Our ministers occasionally ask about how long their terms are, because it’s not on their documents.
 Actually, it is: look on the bottom-left corner of your ordination certificate, or in the body of your letter of good standing.

 And if that doesn’t work, contact us and we’ll let you know!
-(You can email us directly using the handy form at the bottom of this article.)

 The wonderful image accompanying this post was taken by Chris Moncus.
 To view Chris’ work and to book him for your ceremony, please visit ChrisMoncusPhoto.com.